gcastillo-ucsd/kloudspeaker/Creating-UI.md

         ['my-package/plugin/config', someObj]

 When view is activated, model function "`activate`" is called.
-If there are data passed as parameter, they are passed as function params.
+Any data given will be passed as function params.

     define([deps], function(...) {
         return {